 On the occasion of the upcoming 50th anniversary of the German European School Singapore (GESS) in school year 2021/2022, the GESS Fund has taken on the initiative of the German Embassy Singapore and brought together a Singaporean-German team to fill the gap.

 The first chapters of the book have been finalized; they cover the common history of the first settlers at the beginning of the 19th century to the economic rise of the country.
 The findings compiled both in German and English will appeal to both Singaporeans and Germans to attract readership far beyond both communities and expert circles.
-It is planned to be made available in good time for a possible gift under the Christmas tree in 2021.

 You may still become part of the project with your own insights, those of your company or institution or via your network until Summer!
 The book aims to take into account as many perspectives, milestones and anecdotes as possible.
 Do you have access to photos that bring the Singapore-German relationship to life?
 Do you know former employees who have returned to Germany who can contribute images or stories to fascinate the readers?
 Share with your friends, colleagues and acquaintances about this ongoing project and encourage them to get in touch with us!
 Images or documents can be uploaded via a virtual pin board initiated by GESS: https://t1p.de/sga8

 Alternatively, you can write to the project team directly: firstname.lastname@example.org